The Crassula muscosa [pronounced KRASS-oo-la muss-KOH-suh] the watch chain succulent plant is native to South Africa and Namibia.

 Size and Growth

-When placed in a south-facing window, the leaves will grow close, tight and compact leaves.
+When placed in a south-facing window, the leaves will grow close, tight and compact light green leaves.
 While plants growing in areas with less light will be more soft and open.

 Flowering and Fragrance